GoncaloMatias1/MEIC-AC/README.md

 - Validate feature importance

 ### 05_model_development.ipynb
-- Split data into training and testing sets
+- Split data into training and testing sets to predict year 10
 - Create and train models
 - Analyze and save results

 ### 06_model_evaluation_for_predicitons.ipynb
 - Load data for the new year
 - Add previously calculated features (overalls)
-- Develop and train the model
+- Develop and train the model for competition
-- Prepare results for competition